0xPolygonMiden/miden-base/crates/miden-objects/README.md

 ### Block

 Structures used to define a block.
-These objects contain authentication structures, merkle trees, used to represent the state of the rollup at a given point in time.
+These objects contain authentication structures, merkle trees, used to represent the state of the chain at a given point in time.

 ### Notes